 - Using a 2 ½-inch biscuit cutter, cut the dough into circles.

-- Gather the dough together and fold into thirds one more time, then flatten into a ½-inch rectangle to continue cutting circles.
+- Gather the remaining dough together, fold into thirds one more time, then flatten into a ½-inch rectangle to continue cutting circles.

 Bake the Biscuits